imanghafoori1/laravel-microscope/README.md

 ```
 - It checks for all the psr4 autoloads defined in the composer.json file and goes through all the classes to have the right namespace, according to PSR-4 standard.
 - It check all the imports (`use` statements) to be valid.
 (It can understand the laravel aliased classes like: `use Request;`)
+- It automatically corrects namespaces. (according to PSR-4 rules)

 It also suggests the right namespace for the file.